zein7/user-documentation/docs/creating_and_editing/deactivating_a_user.rst

 You will then be prompted again if you are certain you want to deactivate the user or not

-In case you accidently deactivate the wrong user or simply want to reactivate the user again, you can reactivate them again, so there isn't a permanant deletion
+In case you accidently deactivate the wrong user or simply want to reactivate the user again, you can reactivate them again, so there isn't a permanant deletion.